apollographql/apollo-client/docs/source/basics/setup.md

 `;
 ```

-For more information about using fragments, checkout the [guide](./basics/fragments.html) and even some of the different ways to write GraphQL operations in your app using [babel](./recipes/babel.html) or [webpack](./recipes/webpack.html).
+For more information about using fragments, checkout the [guide](./fragments.html) and even some of the different ways to write GraphQL operations in your app using [babel](../recipes/babel.html) or [webpack](../recipes/webpack.html).

 <h2 id="connecting-data">Requesting data</h2>

-Apollo Client makes is super easy to request data using GraphQL.
-You can [read](./basics/queries.html), [update](./basics/mutations.html), and even [subscribe](./basics/subscriptions.html) to whatever information your app needs using the client directly, or integrating it with your components.
+Apollo Client makes it super easy to request data using GraphQL.
+You can [read](./queries.html), [update](./mutations.html), and even [subscribe](../features/subscriptions.html) to whatever information your app needs using the client directly, or integrating it with your components.

-<h3 id="directly-fetching">Basic Operations</h3>
+<h3 id="basic-operations">Basic Operations</h3>
 If you want to see how easy it is to fetch data from a GraphQL server with Apollo, you can use the `query` method on your client.
 It is as easy as this:

 ```js